f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 **link-state         .1.3.6.1.4.1.12276.1.1.1.66050**

-Traps for the management link state on the VELOS system controllers.
+Traps for the management port link state on the VELOS system controllers.

 .. code-block:: bash